-Alterstudio Architects was started in 2000 by Kevin Alter, who studied at Bennington College and then received his Master of Architecture from Harvard University.
-In 2003, Ernesto Cragnolino joined the studio, and a partnership was formed in 2005.
-Today, there are three partners and nine architectural staff members.
-They have worked in a variety of areas and aim for the highest craftsmanship with long-term sustainability.
-The firm has won over 100 awards to date.
-Their work has been featured in publications such as Dwell Magazine, Texas Architect, Austin Home Magazine, Interior Design, Architectural Record, and The Wall Street Journal.
+Alterstudio Architects was started in 2000 by Kevin Alter, who studied at Bennington College and received his Master of Architecture from Harvard University.
+In 2003, Ernesto Cragnolino joined the studio and a partnership was formed in 2005.
+Today, there are three partners and nine architectural staff members who work in a variety of areas, always aiming for high-quality craftsmanship and long-term sustainability.
+The team’s work has been featured in publications such as Dwell Magazine, Texas Architect, Austin Home Magazine, Interior Design, Architectural Record, and The Wall Street Journal.
 Alterstudio has won over 175 awards throughout its industry tenure including the Firm Achievement Award, which is the highest honor that AIA Austin gives.
-The award honors an architecture firm for outstanding contributions to the community or profession, or for producing distinguished architecture.
+The award honors an architecture firm for its outstanding contributions to the community and profession or for producing remarkable architecture.

-Alterstudio recently worked on the 6,500-square-foot office headquarters for Peddle in Austin.
-The space was originally a 19th century general store, with added elements constructed in the 1940s.
-The building was in a state of disrepair and required a major overhaul.
-Alterstudio started with renovating the top floor by removing standard partitions and lay-in ceilings.
-Reclaimed wood from local barns was used for floors and walls, and steel fixtures and hardware serve as accents.
+Alterstudio recently worked on the 6,500 square feet office headquarters for Peddle in Austin.
+The space was originally a 19th-century general store with added elements constructed in the 1940s.
+The existing building was in a state of disrepair and required a major overhaul.
+Alterstudio started with the renovation of the top floor, removing standard partitions and lay-in ceilings.
+Reclaimed wood from local barns was used for floors and walls and installed steel fixtures and hardware that served as accents.
 The design earned Alterstudio an AIA Design Award, and an International Interior Design Association (IIDA) Design Excellence Award in 2013.
 The firm also worked on a design office, which was constructed in the 1960s Cambridge Tower.
-They stripped the existing space back to expose the concrete frame.
-A new white oak floor was added, as well as white oak cabinets and screen.
+The team stripped the existing space back to expose the concrete frame and added new white oak floors as well as white oak cabinets and screens.
 Raw cork and mill-finished steel serve as accents throughout the open and creative space.
 The office won eight awards, including the AIA National 2019 Institute Honor Award for Interior Architecture.

 Michael Hsu Office of Architecture